viniciussoaresti/whativelearned/programmingLanguages/cSharp.md

 ### Classes:

 Classes are containers that hold data (attributes) and methods (functions).
+All that is contained in a class is considered a "member".

 ### Namespaces: